Cervical Dystonia / Torticollis Treatment

 While cervical dystonia affects the muscles of the neck and head, dystonia can also occur in other areas of the body — including the arms, hands, and lower limbs.
 These forms of dystonia may appear on their own or as part of other neurological conditions, such as Parkinson’s disease.

-When dystonia occurs in the context of Parkinson’s disease or other movement disorders, similar treatment approaches may help — including medications, botulinum toxin (Botox) injections, and physical therapy to ease muscle contractions and improve movement.
+When dystonia occurs in the context of Parkinson’s Disease or other movement disorders, similar treatment approaches may help including injection or physical therapies to ease muscle contractions and improve movement.

 For more information about dystonia and its various forms, the following resources provide helpful and trustworthy insights: